Rylee9951/Coin-Cloud-Angular-Dev-Test-Boiler-Plate/README.md

 ## 2 - Build a 2 page application
 ## 3 - First Page
 Create a form that has 5 inputs First Name, Last Name, How long have you been a devloper?, What programming languages are you proficient in?, Are there any programming languages you would like to learn?
-Submit button - disabled unless the form is filled out in its .
+Submit button - disabled unless the form is filled out in its.
+Make it Responsive

 ## 4 - Second Page
 Display First and Last name